Opera House Manchester

 Download a copy of the Opera House Manchester Seating Plan.

-Have a look at what's on this season in Manchester, including Beauty and the Beast and Mrs Doubtfire.
+Have a look at what's on this season in Manchester, including My Fair Lady and Charlie and the Chocolate Factory.

 See more, for less!